teateatea/heartbreaker/Character Creation/2) Gaining XP.md

 | Village    | 1,000 SP       |

 ## Spending
 *Spending describes goal-driven, useful, or responsible purchases.
-Examples include weapons, tools, armour, real estate, beasts or vehicles, productive research, and hiring specialists (smiths, sages, engineers), etc.* *As a general rule, if the Character would gain specific benefits, that's spending.*
+Examples include weapons, tools, armour, real estate, beasts or vehicles, productive research, and hiring specialists (smiths, sages, engineers), etc.* *As a general rule, if the Character would gain specific benefits, that's spending.*[^1]

 **For money spent usefully, gain XP equal to the SP spent.**